Putting Working Group Scorecards to Use: Turning Feedback into Meaningful Change

 Protecting Trust While Using Data

 This kind of trust also requires attention to power, equity, and community voice.
-Resources like Why Am I Always Being Researched? from Chicago Beyond, Urban Institute’s Elevate Data for Equity project, and the Data Equity Framework from We All Count offer practical guidance for designing data systems that are transparent, reciprocal, and grounded in shared responsibility rather than extraction (all linked below!).
+Resources like Why Am I Always Being Researched? from Chicago Beyond, Urban Institute's Elevate Data for Equity project, and the Data Equity Framework from We All Count offer practical guidance for designing data systems that are transparent, reciprocal, and grounded in shared responsibility rather than extraction (all linked below).

 When groups see that honest feedback leads to engaging facilitation, clearer expectations, and real support rather than punishment, they become more open over time.
-That openness is what makes learning, adaption, and improvement possible.
+That openness is what makes learning, adaptation, and improvement possible.

 Why This Matters

+Complex systems and networks rarely struggle because people do not care.
+They struggle because no one can clearly see how the network is actually functioning.
 By combining scorecards, triangulated perspectives, and continuous feedback loops, this data makes collaboration visible in a way that supports better decisions and more human-centered leadership.
-It created a shared understanding, surfaces where the work needs support, and helps leaders care for both people and the structures that make collective work possible.
-This is how collaboration becomes
+It creates a shared understanding, surfaces where the work needs support, and helps leaders care for both people and the structures that make collective work possible.
+This is how collaboration becomessomething leaders can steward with care and intention, and something people can rely on rather than just hope for.

-Fist to Five Consensus-Building Tool explained by Civic Canopy.
 I have used this method in hundreds of meetings!
-If your group is use to a majority rules in decision-making, this can be a rough transition, but stick with it!
-This method really highlights the art of making the implicit explicit and how conversation can really strength the decisions made.
+If your group is used to majority rules in decision-making, this can be a rough transition, but stick with it!
+This method really highlights the art of making the implicit explicit and how conversation can really strengthen the decisions made.

-Masterful Meetings: Meeting Facilitation Training offered by Leadership Strategies.
 I completed this training a few years ago, and it opened my eyes to how, as the facilitator, the energy you bring into the space can really make or break the meeting.

 Why Am I Always Being Researched? by Chicago Beyond.

-I keep the pocket version of this report on my desk as a quick reference and remind of what’s really important.
+I keep the pocket version of this report on my desk as a quick reference and reminder of what's really important.
 It is a powerful reframing toward respect, reciprocity, and shared ownership of knowledge.

 The Data Equity Framework from We All Count.

 I love this framework because it reminds me data is not just numbers.
-It is a series of choices about what get collected, who is represented, and how information is used.
+It is a series of choices about what gets collected, who is represented, and how information is used.
 It is a great tool for surfacing power and accountability in all data work.

 Previous